-Not only do sites hosted locally run much quicker than they otherwise would online, but they’re also more secure and provide an ideal testing environment on your computer, away from prying eyes or hackers.
+A localhost install is also more secure and provides an ideal testing environment on your computer, away from prying eyes or hackers.

 We originally published a version of this post in mid-2014 and it quickly became one of our top 10 posts with well over 150 comments.
 Since then, XAMPP 5.6.15 is now available and Windows itself has undergone a few updates.
 So here’s a shiny new updated guide on how to set up XAMPP on Windows, with added information on how to get around pesky firewall and port issues.

 Note: If you’re still having trouble setting up XAMPP, let us help!
 Our awesome support team can help you with any WordPress issue, big or small – and for free!
 It doesn’t matter what time it is or whether it’s the weekend, our team is available 24/7.